 The current model assesses the effectiveness and cost-effectiveness of policy options to promote rational use of antimicrobials and preserve their efficacy.
 It focuses on prevention policies to promote prudent use of antimicrobials and to promote infection prevention and control in healthcare settings.
 It also includes the 'One-Health' approach that entails the transmission dynamics from animals, animal products and the environment to humans.
-The model also assesses the potential return on investment associated with prevention measures, including vaccination and other health technologies as alternatives to antibiotics extended to include a range of indirect costs for the economy as a whole and costs to the health sector.
-It also produces detailed estimates of the economic impact of AMR, on the health system and on the wider economy including via loss of contributions to the labour market and other factors.
+The model also assesses the potential return on investment associated with prevention measures, including vaccination and other health technologies as alternatives to antibiotics extended to include a range of indirect costs for the economy as a whole and costs to the health system and on the wider economy including via loss of contributions to the labour market and other factors.
 The model covers all Member States.